tmobile/magentaA11y/_checklist-web/alert.md

 ## Notes

 - Use alerts sparingly.
-- The alert will be read by the screen reader when it becomes visible / appears in the DOM.
 - If an alert is present on page load, it won't be read automatically
+  - If an element is present on page load, it is not technically an alert
+- The alert will be read by the screen reader when it becomes visible / appears in the DOM

 ## Code examples